New Student Check-In

 If you have any questions, please do not hesitate to email the International Center at firstname.lastname@example.org.

-For the Fall 2020 Semester, Student Advising will continue to take place via Zoom appointments only.
+For the Spring 2021 Semester, Student Advising will continue to take place via Zoom appointments only.
 There will not be any walk-ins for advising during our walk-in hours at this time.

 The International Center is no longer accepting paper requests for CPT, OPT, STEM OPT, etc. All document requests must be submitted electronically to email@example.com.

-For Fall Term 2020, Illinois Tech will move to a hybrid model, with courses offered in formats that include in-person, remote and mixed instruction, which provides flexibility for international students on campus.
+For the Spring 2021 semester, Illinois Tech will continue instructions using a hybrid model, with courses offered in formats that include in-person, remote and mixed instruction, which provides flexibility for international students on campus.
 Illinois Tech is working to ensure that international students will have in-person and hybrid options for their classes, which will allow our international students to stay and maintain legal status in the U.S.

 The Registrar’s office and advisors are working to ensure courses and sections aligned with the hybrid model and to assign in person classes to appropriately physically distanced spaces.